cloudfoundry/uaa/docs/UAA-APIs.rst

 Login Information API: ``GET /login``
 ---------------------------------------

 An endpoint which returns login information, e.g prompts for authorization codes or one-time passwords.
-This allows vmc to determine what login information it should collect from the user.
+This allows cf to determine what login information it should collect from the user.

 This call will be unauthenticated.